jerryevalentine/UCB-Project-1/README.md

 | **Age**       | ![All Cars](Images/SalePrice%20v%20age%20all%20Cars.png "All Cars") | ![Luxury Cars](Images/SalePrice%20v%20age%20Luxury%20Cars.png "Luxury Cars") | ![Economy Cars](Images/SalePrice%20v%20age%20economy%20Cars.png "Economy Cars") |

 ### Challenges and Next Steps ###
 - Use multiple variable regression model to further increase model predictions based on the work in this presentation.
-Here is an example one:

-- Further clean the dataset
+- Further clean the dataset is needed.
+This dataset seems to be a combination of datasets and therefore the rows are not always compable.
 - Merge the dataset with datasets with other car information, such as miles per gallon, or further refine current measures, such as car type.

  Our recommendations are: